moshodi/pricing-intelligence-prototype/README.md

 *  "What if a user enters a non-specific input for a product? (e.g. Keurig Coffee Maker rather than "Keurig K-Mini Plus — Black")
 *  "What is the workflow of a user's input to price tracking?"
 *  "What data visualization should be displayed on the front-end to showcase the pricing history for each SKU?"
+*  "Are there any third party api services that can be used for a more robust and programmatic approach than scraping?"